btrettel/bmtreport/README.md

-# bmtreport and bmtslides classes for LaTeX, along with some Makefiles
+# bmtreport and related classes for LaTeX, along with related writing scripts and databases

 ## Installation

-### Summary

 Modify depending on where you keep this repository.
 The following works for me.